 When is You season 3 released on Netflix?

-It didn’t take long after season two’s December 2019 debut for news to emerge about a further series, with the commission of third run officially announced in January 2020.
+It didn’t take long after season two’s December 2019 debut for news to emerge about a further series, with the commission of third run officially announced the following month.

 As usual, we’ll give you more information as we get it.